grimbough/Rarr/README.md

 Additional compression libraries (e.g. blosc) are bundled with **Rarr** to provide support for datasets compressed using these tools.

-**Rarr** is not designed to be aware of heirarchical Zarr array stores, but the component arrays can be read individually by providing the path to them directly.
+**Rarr** is not designed to be aware of hierarchical Zarr array stores, but the component arrays can be read individually by providing the path to them directly.

 # Basic usage